ocupop/dartlang.org/src/_articles/dart-vm/numeric-computation.md

 ---
 layout: article
 title: "Numeric Computation"
 description: "How you store and use numbers can have a big impact on your app's performance.
-This article focuses on the Dart VM, with additional tips for apps that are compiled to JavaScript."
+This article focuses on the Dart VM."
 written: 2013-05-22
 category: dart-vm
 ---